Medicare and Medicaid policies

 Practicing across state lines

-The Centers for Medicare & Medicaid Services announced a waiver allowing health care providers to furnish telehealth and other services using communications technology wherever the patient is located, including at home, even across state lines.
+Health care providers can furnish telehealth and other services using communications technology wherever the patient is located, including at home, even across state lines.

 However, practicing across state lines is subject to requirements set by the states involved.
 For information about state-level policies and interstate agreements, see telehealth licensing requirements and interstate compacts.